 A range of subject-specific prizes are awarded on the basis of academic merit.

 Merton College Awards

 Book Grants – undergraduates may apply for a grant of 50% of their expenditure on books, including e-books, up to a maximum of £50 per year.

-Gerry Grimstone Travel Awards – grants to students to undertake travel, preferably abroad, in furtherance of a worthwhile purpose/project, which may be (but need not be) academic in nature and/or directly linked with the subject being studied.
+Gerry Grimstone Travel Awards – grants for students to undertake travel, preferably abroad, in furtherance of a worthwhile purpose/project, which may be (but need not be) academic in nature and/or directly linked with the subject being studied.
 Sir Gerry Grimstone (1968), the current Chairman of Standard Life and Deputy Chairman of Barclays, read Chemistry at Merton.
 He benefited hugely from a Travel Scholarship during his time at Merton and has generously enabled others to have the benefit of a similar opportunity.

-Research Grants – grants for any undergraduate to support costs incurred in researching for their final thesis.
+Research Grants – grants for any undergraduate to support costs incurred in researching for their final year thesis.

-Vacation study grants - grants to undergraduates for study purposes during vacations; this may include the cost of College accommodation during the vacation for the taking of examinations or for other academic purposes.
+Vacation Study Grants - grants to undergraduates for study purposes during vacations; this may include the cost of College accommodation during the vacation for the taking of examinations or for other academic purposes.

 Other Grants – Merton makes a limited number of grants to undergraduates for worthy causes that are ineligible for other forms of College financial support.

 The College's Student Support Committee and the University Hardship Fund can make loans and grants to assist junior members in unforeseen financial need.
 Home students are also eligible to apply for assistance from the Government's Access to Learning Fund.